poweic/libdnn/README.md

 Of course, you can always split your data into two, using a ratio about 5:1 or something like that (5 for training, 1 for testing).
 If you just want to play around but without your own data, you can simply run through the **example** provided above or download some from the [LibSVM website](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).

 #### Data Format
-The data can be provided either in sparse (like those in LIBSVM) or in dense format.
+The data can be provided either in sparse (like those in LibSVM) or in dense format.

 ##### Sparse Format (like LibSVM):
 ```